adbar/htmldate/docs/joss-article/paper.md

 # Acknowledgements

 This work has been supported by the ZDL research project (*Zentrum für digitale Lexikographie der deutschen Sprache*, [zdl.org](https://www.zdl.org/)).
-Thanks to Yannick Kozmus and further [contributors](https://github.com/adbar/htmldate/graphs/contributors) for testing and working on the package.
+Thanks to Yannick Kozmus (evaluation), user evolutionoftheuniverse (patterns for Turkish) and further [contributors](https://github.com/adbar/htmldate/graphs/contributors) for testing and working on the package.
+Thanks to Daniel S. Katz, Geoff Bacon and Maarten van Gompel for reviewing this JOSS submission.

 The following Python modules have been of great help: ``lxml``, ``ciso8601``, and ``dateparser``.
 A few patterns are derived from ``python-goose``, ``metascraper``, ``newspaper`` and ``articleDateExtractor``; this package extends their coverage and robustness significantly.